Concerns on Animal Care

 Use of Ether in Animal Facilities

-The use of ether or similar explosive, flammable agents is prohibited in LACU facilities unless in explosion proof hoods.
+The use of ether or similar explosive, flammable agents is prohibited in LACU facilities.
 Contact the veterinary staff at 448-5656 to discuss alternatives to the use of ether as an inhalation anesthetic.

 Special husbandry requirements can be accommodated by completing the instruction section in animal order form when ordering animals.
 This section provides emergency notification information, special dietary requirements, instructions to personnel to make special observations, etc. Completed special alert requests are submitted to the facility/operations coordinator for processing and approval.
 Other special requests need to be submitted a minimum of 24 hours (Monday - Friday) prior to the beginning of the special request date.
 NPO request cards are used to fast animals.